21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Introduction

+Most importantly, studying the hydrogen emission is probably our only real tool, in addition to the cosmic microwave background (CMB), for studying perturbations at very large scales and to detect the features that might appear here for some inflationary potential models.

 The large-scale structure of the Universe supplies crucial information about physical processes at early times.
-Unresolved maps of the intensity of 21-cm emission from neutral hydrogen HI at redshifts $z \sim 1- 5$ are the best hope of accessing new ultra large-scale information, directly related to the early Universe.
-It is possible to look for very large scale features induced by such processes as the GUT symmetry-breaking.
+Unresolved maps of the intensity of 21 cm emission from neutral hydrogen HI at redshifts $z \sim 1$ to $5$ are the best hope of accessing new ultra-large-scale information, which is directly related to the early Universe.
+It is possible to search for very-large-scale features induced by such processes as the GUT symmetry-breaking.
 An appropriate HI intensity experiment may detect the large-scale effects of primordial non-Gaussianity, placing stringent bounds on different models of inflation.
-It may be possible to place tight constraints on the non-Gaussianity parameter $f_{NL}$, with an error close to $\sigma_{f_{NL}} \sim 1$ \cite{Camera:2013}.
+It may be possible to place tight constraints on the non-Gaussianity parameter $f_{\mr{NL}}$, with an error close to $\sigma_{f_{\mr{NL}}} \sim 1$ \citep{Camera:2013}.

+This paper describes a possible programme to map large-scale structures on the largest possible scales using FAST to make a 21 cm (red-shifted) intensity map of the sky.
+We focus on two anticipated science outputs: constraints on the primordial power spectrum on large scales, and BAO perturbations.
+The paper is organised as follows.
+In Sect. \ref{Goals} we outline the aims of the survey programme.
+In Sect. \ref{Methods} we describe the techniques and the instrument properties, including the system sensitivity, the pixel size, the drift and noise, the expected signal level, the resolution, and the foregrounds.
+We describe our two proposed survey strategies in Sect. \ref{Survey}.
+Our main results are presented in Sect. \ref{Results}.
+We present our concluding remarks in the last section.

-\subsection{Goals and Outline}
+\section{Goals and outline}

-The goal is to make an intensity map of 21-cm hydrogen emission over a significant redshift range ($z$ from about 0.5 to 2.5, which corresponds to frequency coverage of about 400 MHz to 1 GHz) with sufficient angular and frequency resolution both to observe the baryon acoustic oscillations (BAO) and to observe any features in the very large scales primordial perturbation spectrum.
-Such a survey is very complementary to galaxy surveys and provides information on the very early Universe that is difficult to obtain any other way.
+The possibility of performing a low-redshift spectroscopic galaxy redshift survey using FAST has been described in \citet{Duffy:2008}.
+The goal we describe here is to make an intensity map of 21 cm hydrogen emission over a significant redshift range ($z$ from about 0.5 to 2.5, which corresponds to a frequency coverage of about 400~MHz to 1~GHz) with sufficient angular and frequency resolution to observe both the BAOs and any features in the very-large-scale primordial perturbation spectrum.